dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-exchange-onpremises-with-microsoft-intune.md

 author: karthikaraman
 ---
 # Restrict email access to Exchange On-premises with Microsoft Intune

-To control email access to Exchange Online, configure conditional access in Intune.
+To control email access to Exchange On-premises configure conditional access in Intune.
 If you want to learn more about how conditional access works, read the [Restrict access to email and O365 services]( restrict-access-to-email-and-o365-services-with-microsoft-intune.md) article.

 Before you can configure conditional access verify the following:

 -   Your Exchange version must be **Exchange 2010 or later**.
 Exchange server Client Access Server (CAS) array is supported.

 -   You must use the **on-premises Exchange connector** which connects [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] to Microsoft Exchange On-premises.
-This lets you manage devices through the [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] console. (see [Mobile device management with Exchange ActiveSync and Microsoft Intune](../Topic/Mobile-device-management-with-Exchange-ActiveSync-and-Microsoft-Intune.md)).
+This lets you manage devices through the [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] console.
+For details on the connector, see [Mobile device management with Exchange ActiveSync and Microsoft Intune](intune-on-premises-exchange-connector.md).

     -   Make sure that you are using the latest version of the **on-premises Exchange connector**.
 The on-premise Exchange connector available to you in the Intune console is specific to your Intune tenant and cannot be used with any other tenant.
 You should also ensure that the exchange connector for your tenant is installed on exactly one machine and not on multiple machines.

         This connector should be downloaded from the Intune admin console.
-For a walkthrough on how to configure the on-premises Exchange connector, see [Configure Microsoft Intune on-premises connector for on-premises or hosted Exchange](../Topic/Mobile-device-management-with-Exchange-ActiveSync-and-Microsoft-Intune.md#bkmk_EX_OP).
+For a walkthrough on how to configure the on-premises Exchange connector, see [Configure Exchange on-premises connector for on-premises or hosted Exchange](intune-on-premises-exchange-connector.md).

     -   The connector can be installed on any machine as long as that machine is able to communicate with the Exchange server.